Attested: Ptolemy 2,3,5 Βοδερια estuary; Tacitus Bodotria

 Where: Firth of Forth, which opens up seriously at about NT2779.

 Notes: One could discuss at length which language families might have supplied a name beginning with Bod-, and what that says about Roman army naval logistics.
 As parallels, Celtic languages offer Welsh bedd ‘grave’ and Irish bįt ‘boat’, while Germanic languages offer embed (but not bed) and Bošvar (used as a kenning for Beowulf).
 BODVOC appears on coins of the Dobunni in an area close to the later English-Welsh border, but it is not clear whether *bodu- in early names should be related to beadu ‘battle’, or to boda ‘messenger’, or to ravens.
-A Gaulish word *bedo- ‘ditch, canal’ (Delamarre, 2003:70) may explain some names of small rivers such as Bied.
-Latin is out of the running because its cognates began with F (like the later name Forth).
-The best parallels are actually in Greek βοθρος ‘trench’ and Russian бодать ‘to butt’, but there are also possible parallels outside Indo-European languages
+A Gaulish word *bedo- ‘ditch, canal’ (Delamarre, 2003:70) may explain some names of small rivers such as Bied, but for the fullest discussion of *bed- see Prosper (2011).
+Similar words in Latin began with F, and Pliny translated Bodincus (river Padus = Po) with fundus.
+The best parallels are in Greek βοθρος ‘trench’ and Russian бодать ‘to butt’, but there are also possible parallels outside Indo-European languages.